jlaska/CloudForms.Auto/README.md

 * `-k [test_keyword]` Test keyword to run specific tests.
 * `-m <marker>` For running tests tagged with py.test markers.

-See [py.test documentation](http://pytest.org/) for more information.
+Run `py.test -h` for help or refer to [py.test documentation](http://pytest.org/) for complete documentation.

 ## About the Files
 `tests/` Test code goes here.
-These are typically simple calls to the more complex operations in` apps/`.
+These are typically simple calls to the more complex operations in `apps/`.
+Update pytest.ini file to simplify test runs.

+`apps/`:
-`apps/__init__.py` Provides base objects for use inherited projects and convenience methods to initialize projects.
+* `__init__.py` Provides base objects for use inherited projects and convenience methods to initialize projects.
 Setup methods to use throughout the page objects.
 By inheritance these methods are accessible in other page objects.
 It is important not to include locators or site specific functions in this file.
 The functions in this file are common across our projects and don't change often.

-`apps/locators.py` Base locator object inherited by project-specific locators.
+* `locators.py` Base locator object inherited by project-specific locators.
 It's rare to have locators that work across applications.
-However, if any exist, they'll live here.
+However, if any exist they'll live here.

-`apps/[project]/__init__.py` Project specific handlers.
+* `[project]/__init__.py` Project specific handlers.

-`apps/[project]/locators.py` Project specific locators.
+* `[project]/locators.py` Project specific locators.

-`pages/` Going away.
+`pages/` Deprecated.
 The pages/ heirarchy exists for historic purposes.
 The apps/ heirarchy is intended to replace the need for pages.

 `api/` API helper methods.

-`api/[project]/api.py` Project-specific API helper methods.
+* `[project]/api.py` Project-specific API helper methods.

+`data/`:
+* `large_dataset.py` Dataset that drives the data-driven testing performed.

+* `private_data.ini` Credentials file for users, EC2 provider and configserver.
+Update before running provider tests.

+* `manifests/` Content provider manifest.zip files.

+### Configuration
-`credentials.yaml` Not currently in use.
+* `credentials.yaml` Not currently in use.
 Update `data/private_data.ini` instead.

-`conftest.py` Specify custom command-line options.
+* `conftest.py` Specify custom command-line options.

-`mozwebqa.cfg` The mozwebqa plugin will read the parameters in this file and automatically add them onto the py.test command line.
-It is handy for parameters that are constant like --browsername=firefox
+* `mozwebqa.cfg` The mozwebqa plugin will read the parameters in this file and automatically add them onto the py.test command line.
+It is handy for parameters that are constant like --browsername=firefox.

-`generate_dataset.py` Standalone script to generate semi-random data file.
-Data derived from lists in `data/template_data.py`.

-`data/large_dataset.py` Dataset generated from `generate_dataset.py`.

-`data/private_data.ini` Credentials file for users, EC2 provider and configserver.
-Update before running provider tests.

-`data/manifests/` Content provider manifest.zip files.

-`requirements.txt` Lists required packages.
+* `requirements.txt` Lists required packages.
 Running `sudo pip install -r requirements.txt` (Mac/Linux) will automatically download and install the packages in this file.
 We recommend 'pinning' the packages to a specific version, for example pytest==2.1.3.
 This decreases the chance that a change to py.test will affect your test suite.

-`sauce_labs.yaml` username, password, api-key for Saucelabs testing.
+* `sauce_labs.yaml` username, password, api-key for Saucelabs testing.